- J.D., University of Virginia School of Law, 1988. Order of the Coif. Editorial Bd. of Virginia Law Review

 - Named in the Top 100 Texas Super Lawyers

-- Ranked in Best Lawyers in America as a leading lawyer in Litigation: Bet-the-Company, Commercial, Intellectual Property, and Patent
+- Ranked in Best Lawyers in America as a leading lawyer in Litigation: Bet-the-Company, Commercial, Intellectual Property, Patent, and Trade Secrets.

 - Listed in Lawdragon 3000